docusign/code-examples-node/README.md

 # Node.js Launcher Code Examples
+This GitHub repo includes code example for both the DocuSign eSignature REST API as well as the DocuSign Rooms API.
+To use the Rooms API code example, modify the **exampleAPI** settings at the end of the appsettings.json file from eSignature to rooms.

+**Note:** to use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).

 ### Github repo: [code-examples-node](../../)
 ## Introduction
 This repo is a Node.js application that demonstrates:

+## eSignature API

 1. **Embedded Signing Ceremony.**
    [Source.](./eg001EmbeddedSigning.js)